Skip to content

 When to Use

-• In Activity Implementations: Always use Future/Result pattern for explicit error handling
+• In Activity Implementations: Always use ResultAsync for explicit error handling

-• For Child Workflows: Child workflows return Results for explicit error handling
+• For Child Workflows: Child workflows return Result for explicit error handling

-• For Type-Safe Errors: When you need ActivityError with proper retry policies
+• For Type-Safe Errors: When you need ApplicationFailure with type / nonRetryable for proper retry policies

 Use Standard async/await When: